Energy-Efficient Software Development: A Multi-dimensional Empirical Analysis of Stack Overflow: Implications

-\textbf{Practitioners are encouraged to pay attention to the energy \bihui{impact of hardware accessories}, e.g., GPS and Bluetooth, on mobile devices.} As discussed in Section \ref{rq3}, mobile operating systems, particularly Android, have significant energy concerns.
-The majority of questions posed by practitioners are related to the energy consumption of hardware accessories, such as Bluetooth and GPS.
-Efficient utilization of hardware is crucial for developing energy-efficient software.
-Practitioners need to be aware of the hardware components and their energy consumption patterns to optimize the software accordingly.
-For example, a software application that frequently makes use of Bluetooth or GPS can be tuned to activate the hardware accessories only when necessary rather than keeping them on continuously.
-Similarly, optimizing the code to reduce the processing time of the CPU and GPU and the use of RAM may help in reducing energy consumption.
+\textbf{Minimizing direct usage of hardware accessories when software-based saving is possible (e.g., by relying on deferred location APIs, or batching/deferring hardware accesses).} \S\ref{rq1} emphasizes a continuous concern of low-level hardware (\gps), and \S\ref{rq3} highlights that the majority of questions posed by practitioners are related to the energy consumption of hardware accessories, such as Bluetooth and GPS.
+Specifically, a software application that frequently makes use of Bluetooth or GPS can be tuned to activate the hardware accessories only when necessary rather than keeping them on continuously.
+For example, if coarse accuracy of position is acceptable, practitioners could call \code{requestLocationUpdates()} in Android's \code{LocationManager} with a large minimum time interval and \code{NETWORK$\_$PROVIDER} (which relies on cell-tower/Wi-Fi rather than GPS) to avoid unnecessary high-energy GPS fixes (\sopost{3034890}~\cite{so3034890}).